kuzzmi/kuzzmi.github.io/posts/2016-04-22-how-to-autocomplete-inputs-in-ember.md

 ---
 layout:      post
 date:        2016-04-22 23:49:13 +0200
-title:       "How to: Autocomplete Inputs in Ember"
+title:       "How To: Autocomplete Inputs in Ember"
-tags:        [ ember, web development, javascript ]
+tags:        technology, ember, web development, javascript
-comments:    true
+lang:        en
 description: >
     In this tutorial we will go through several basic things about Ember and create a reusable autocomplete input for your Ember project
-comments:    true
 ---
 A form is still one the most frequently used layers between user’s and company’s goals.
 Almost every time when we need some input from user, we need to show him a form.
 And users hate forms, they don’t want to fill all these boring fields and to think a lot about what to put where and so on.